 6. Don’t shut people out.
 Don’t cut yourself off from relationships.
 You will hurt yourself and others.

 7. No one will respond perfectly to your grief.
 People–even people you love–will let you down.
 Friends you thought would be there won’t be there, and people you hardly know will reach out.
 Be prepared to give others grace.
 Be prepared to work through hurt and forgiveness at others’ reactions.

 8. God will be there for you perfectly.
-He will never, ever let you down.
-He will let you scream, cry, and question.
-Throw all your emotions at Him.
-He is near to the brokenhearted.
+God will never, ever let you down.
+God will let you scream, cry, and question.
+Throw all your emotions at God, for God is near to the brokenhearted.

 9. Take time to truly remember the person you lost.
 Write about him or her, go back to all your memories with them, truly soak in all the good times you had with that person.
 It will help.